The Top Digital Marketing Trends Marketers Should Look Out for in 2024

 By Michaela VoglNov 30

-Even though tracking social ROI is an often-cited challenge for marketers, social media audits remain an under-utilized tool for understanding how companies are doing on social.
+Tracking ROI from social media is a challenge for many marketers.
+Yet social media audits remain an under-utilized tool for understanding how your brand is doing on social.

-As marketers, we often hear about the 80/20 rule: the principle that 80% of results come from 20% of our actions or customers.
+As marketers, we often hear about the 80/20 rule.
+This is the principle that 80% of results come from 20% of our actions or customers.
 A social media audit is one of your best tactics to coax out that 20%.